-The cost of a Personal Resource Manual and two MMI work shirts are included in tuition.
+The cost of course books, safety glasses, binder and three uniform shirts are included in tuition.
 Additional work shirts may be purchased on campus.

 Registration/Testing/Orientation

 Registration is normally conducted the week prior to the first week of class.
 Testing and orientation are also scheduled prior to that first week.
 Please check with your campus for the current schedule.